Interacting ground states of moir\'e ladders: Numerical results convergence

 \section{Numerical results convergence}

-We checked the convergence of numerical results by increasing the number of states.
-As shown in Fig.~\ref{fig:N36_Con} the ground state energy remains unchanged as the number of states increases, indicating results converge.
+We verified the convergence of our numerical results by increasing the number of states.
+As shown in Fig.~\ref{fig7}, the ground state energy extrapolated to infinite bond dimension closely matches the energy obtained at the largest bond dimension, indicating that the energy is well converged.
 The figure shown is for three-quarters filling.
 Similar convergence is achieved for other fillings as well.